 For example, if you run a fitness club, the platform will notice when your members haven’t been into the gym in a while.
 It then automatically emails them with a reminder about coming into the club and potentially a coupon to re-engage them.

-It’s a simple idea, but when done correctly, user engagement platforms can make your customer retention woes a thing of the past.
+It’s a simple idea, but when done correctly, customer engagement tools can make your customer retention woes a thing of the past.

 2. “Why do I need it?”